koficenti/Ginger/README.md

 # Ginger

-A distributed programming language that is a llttle sweet 🍬 but mostly spicy 🔥
+A distributed programming language that is a little sweet 🍬 but mostly spicy 🔥

 Go's well with Lemon, a built-in webui to handle your distributed programs.